MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 | METHOD_IN_DIRECT or METHOD_OUT_DIRECT |Used in some high speed HW I/O    |[Using Direct I/O](https://docs.microsoft.com/windows-hardware/drivers/kernel/using-direct-i-o) |
 | METHOD_NEITHER |Avoid if possible |[Using Neither Buffered Nor Direct I/O](https://docs.microsoft.com/windows-hardware/drivers/kernel/using-neither-buffered-nor-direct-i-o)|

 In general buffered I/O is recomended as it provides the most secure buffering methods.
-Even when using buffered I/O there are risks such as emedded pointers that must be mitigated.
+But, even when using buffered I/O there are risks such as embedded pointers that must be mitigated.

 For more information about the working with buffers in IOCTLs, see [Methods for Accessing Data Buffers](https://docs.microsoft.com/windows-hardware/drivers/kernel/methods-for-accessing-data-buffers)

 **Errors in use of IOCTL buffered I/O**

-Pointers embedded in buffered I/O requests must validate pointers.
-For more information, see [Errors in Referencing User-Space Addresses](https://msdn.microsoft.com/library/windows/hardware/ff544308).

 Check the size of IOCTL related buffers.
 For more information, see [Failure to Check the Size of Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545679).

-**Errors in buffered I/O**

 Properly initialize output buffers.
 For more information, see [Failure to Initialize Output Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545693).

 Properly validate variable-length buffers.
 For more information, see [Failure to Validate Variable-Length Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545709).

-**Errors in direct I/O**
+**Errors in IOCTL direct I/O**

 Handle zero-length buffers correctly.
 For more information, see [Errors in Direct I/O](https://msdn.microsoft.com/library/windows/hardware/ff544300).

+**Errors in referencing user-space addresses** Pointers embedded in buffered I/O requests must be validated.
+For more information, see [Errors in Referencing User-Space Addresses](https://msdn.microsoft.com/library/windows/hardware/ff544308).

+Validate any address in user space before trying to use it, using APIs such as [**ProbeForRead**](https://msdn.microsoft.com/library/windows/hardware/ff559876) and [**ProbeForWrite**](https://msdn.microsoft.com/library/windows/hardware/ff559879) when appropriate.

 **Driver code must make correct use of memory**